High School Resume Guide

 Track Your Growth

-Document your four-year journey and ensure you don't forget important achievements when application deadlines approach.
+Document your four-year journey from freshman to senior year.
+Your resume becomes a living record of your development, ensuring you never forget important achievements when application deadlines arrive.

 Transform weak descriptions into powerful statements by starting each bullet point with an impactful action verb.
 Choose words that demonstrate leadership, initiative, and results.